radiantearth/stac-spec/extensions/version/README.md

 **Extension [Maturity Classification](../README.md#extension-maturity): Proposal**

 This extension allows to version STAC Collections and STAC Items.
 Therefore, it also allows to deprecate legacy versions.
 Only fields and possible link relation types are defined in this extension, but it does NOT suggest any versioning best practices to structure static or dynamic catalogs.
-Instead check the [Versioning Best Practices for Static and Dynamic Catalogs](../../best-practices.md).

 This extension applies to STAC Items and STAC Collections.